rmaryan/MSFS2020-Ardunio-Cockpit/README.md

 ```
 {
   "presetName": "PA34T SENECA V", // a free-form text which is shown on the main screen to identify the preset activated
-  "aircraftName": "Seneca V",     // the aircraft name which should exactly correspond to the ATC_MODEL_VAR variable value
+  "aircraftName": "Seneca V",     // the aircraft name which should exactly correspond to the "ATC MODEL" variable value
   "bgColor": "0000",              // screen background color in the RGB
   "screenFieldItems": [           // the screen fields definition section - these are fields which are shown on the screen and can be changed by the knobs
                                   // screenFieldItems can contain any reasonable number of entries